michaelito80us/michaelito80us/README.md

 Full Stack Developer
 -------------------

 After co-founding an Ed-Tech startup, I realized I needed to learn to code.
 My initial steps were online tutorials, then I delved deeper into a coding BootCamp.
 After graduating, I began freelancing, predominantly within the Chinese WeChat mini-programs ecosystem and on Ruby on Rails projects.
 Eventually, I started teaching coding.
 Later, I widened my skill set to include JavaScript-based technologies.
-This encompassed front-end frameworks such as React (a library, not a framework), Angular, and Next.js, as well as back-end technologies including Node, Express, and Koa.
+This encompassed front-end frameworks such as React (a library, not a framework), Angular, and Next.js, as well as back-end technologies including Node and Express.
 I also gained knowledge in handling both SQL and NoSQL databases.
+Lately I have been involved with AI, creating tools and platforms for others to implement AI solutions in their projects.
 My journey has provided me with a diverse toolkit ready to tackle various programming challenges.
-The journey began in 2019 and continues until this day
+The journey began in 2019 and continues until this day.

-* 🌍  I'm currently based in Barcelona but open to relocating within Europe
+* 🌍  I'm currently based in Barcelona and I am open to collaborating with others on interestig projects
 * ✉️  You can contact me at [mepelboim@outlook.com](mailto:mepelboim@outlook.com)
-* 🚀  I'm currently working on [YouCoder](http://youcoder.io)
+* 🚀  Besides my full-time job at [Tromero AI](https://www.tromero.ai), I'm currently working on [UI Colors](http://www.uicolors.dev)
+* 👨‍💻  My secondary GitHub account - work account: [Michael](https://github.com/mepelboim-tromero)
-* 🧠  I'm learning how to use Supabase and serverless functions
+* 🧠  I'm currently learning how to create and implement AI agents and workflows in my applications

 ## Skills